 Applicability

+- 1. This policy applies to the Canada's Drug Agency (CDA-AMC):

-- 1. The CADTH Conflict of Interest Policy applies to: - CADTH Board of Directors - CADTH employees and candidates for CADTH employment - Members of CADTH advisory or expert committees or panels - Participants - Contributors - Contractors, consultants, and temporary agency personnel - CADTH guest speakers.
+- Board of Directors

+- Employees and candidates for employment

+- Members of advisory or expert committees or panels

+- Participants

+- Contributors

+- Contractors, consultants, and temporary agency personnel

+- Guest speakers.

 Purpose